octo-technology/OpenTezos/docs/deploy-a-node/set-up-a-node.md

 Congratulations on setting up a node !

+## Node configuration

+If you want to know more about possible alternative node configurations, check out [Node Configuration](https://tezos.gitlab.io/user/node-configuration.html)

 ## Conclusion

 In this module we have seen how to install Tezos from sources, create its own node, synchronize it with the blockchain and finally launch it.